2222-09-23

 A feedback tab configurator in Feedbackify

-4. GetSatisfaction – Social Feedback Widget
+4. GetSatisfaction – Social Feedback

-GetSatisfaction is a customer feedback tool that provides a more social user feedback experience to your customers.
+GetSatisfaction is a customer feedback tool that provides a more social feedback experience to your customers.
 You can collect feedback using a widget all over your website and organize it onto a social forum you can embed anywhere (your website, app, or Facebook page) where others can evaluate it, comment on it, and ask their own questions or provide suggestions.

 GetSatisfaction alternative: Usersnap for CX